Measure and Improve Your Technology Application Work System

 There are two potential dangers associated with this widening gap.
 First and foremost, if we don’t begin to close this gap, the younger crowd will begin to take advantage of, if not control, the older crowd.
 This will happen even though the wealth of the older crowd is paying for all of the neat toys (the technological infrastructure if you want to sound professional).

-The second danger presents an even greater downside however.
-By failing to acquire a digital acumen, we are also failing to learn how to save a lot of time and money.
-More and more people are feeling stressed out because of their workloads.
-Americans, at least, are working more and more hours per week on average, Because of poor technology use, we are missing out on the potential to reduce our workloads significantly.
-We want to say it is the capital cost of new technology that is keeping us ‘as we are’, but that is just an excuse.
+Because of poor technology use, we miss out on the potential to reduce our workloads significantly.
+We want to say it is the capital cost of new technology that is keeps us ‘as we are’.
+However, that is just an excuse.
 We just can’t comprehend the potential value of technology itself.

 Where are Your Data Mines?

 Today, we have the means to both collect and crunch data very easily.
 That said, we also have too many people who don’t know how to even use the pivot table feature in Excel.
 Bill Gates himself said that the pivot table was the most important and powerful feature of the Excel package.
-This indicator, along with others, leads me to believe two things.
-First, we fail to effectively analyze the important data that we are collecting.
-Second, we don’t effectively use the volumes of data we capture.
+That was before PowerBI.

-The database has played a key role in my own process improvement efforts over the years.
-In addition to capturing waste events as they occur (such as material loss, downtime, or accidents), databases allow us to capture the details, and in particular the causes, of such events.
-Before computers, we might have filled out a form each time one of these events occurred.
-No one wanted to be the person who had to sort through all of those forms looking for possible problem causes.
+Before computers, we would fill out a form each time one of these events occurred.
+Then, someone had to sort through all of those forms and look for possible problem causes.
 Opinion ruled in the problem solving arena to a much greater degree that it should have.
 Back then, what cost effective options did we have?

 LEARN MORE: Measure and Improve Your Measurement Work System